 SSLin configuration files, whereas documentation will always refer to encrypted communications as

-When TLS/SSL is enabled on the slave, the default behavior will be to not connect with the master unless the server's certificate can be verified via the default chain.
-In case you want to avoid this check, add the following to the slave's
+When TLS/SSL is enabled on the child, the default behavior will be to not connect with the parent unless the server's certificate can be verified via the default chain.
+In case you want to avoid this check, add the following to the child's

 If you've enabled certificate verification, you might see errors from the OpenSSL library when there's a problem with checking the certificate chain (

 X509_V_ERR_UNABLE_TO_GET_ISSUER_CERT_LOCALLY).
 More importantly, OpenSSL will reject self-signed certificates.

 Given these known issues, you have two options.
 If you trust your certificate, you can set the options